Serms1999/AdventOfCode2022/Day4/README.md

 <details>
     <summary>Solution</summary>

 This one is a simple problem.
+We will use regular expressions.

 We only need to use two boolean arrays and make a AND operation between them.
 If one of the arrays is equal to that calculated array, it means there is a contained array.
 ```python
 def check_contained(line: str) -> int:
     line_RE = r'([0-9]+)-([0-9]+),([0-9]+)-([0-9]+)'